 Born 1934 in Durban South Africa, Arun was sent by his parents to India when he was 12 years old so that he could live with and learn from his grandfather, Mohandas Gandhi.
 It was then that young Gandhi learned the principles of non-violence that he continues to espouse until today.

 Dr. Gandhi spent much of his adult life in India working as a journalist and promoting social and economic changes for the poor and the oppressed classes.
 Along with his wife, Sunanda, he rescued about 128 orphaned and abandoned children from the streets and placed them in loving homes around the world.

-They also began a Center for Social Change which transformed the lives of millions in villages in the western state of Maharashtra.
-In 1987 Arun came to the United States and in 1991 he started the M. K. Gandhi Institute for Nonviolence at the Christian Brothers University in Memphis, Tennessee.
+Together they began a Center for Social Change which transformed the lives of millions in villages in the western state of Maharashtra.
+In 1987, Arun came to the United States, and in 1991 started the M. K. Gandhi Institute for Nonviolence at the Christian Brothers University in Memphis, Tennessee, which was moved to the University of Rochester, New York in 2007.

-In 2007, the Institute was moved to the University of Rochester, New York.
-In 2008 Arun resigned from the Institute to begin the Gandhi Worldwide Education Institute, with its mission to build basic education schools for the very poor children of the world.
-The first school will open shortly in a depressed village in western India (www.gandhiforchildren.org).
+Arun resigned from the Institute the following year to begin the Gandhi Worldwide Education Institute, with its mission to build basic education schools for the very poor children of the world.
+The first school will soon open in a depressed village in western India (www.gandhiforchildren.org).

 9mm Golden Calves

 BACK IN 1990, the Presbyterian Church (U.S.A.) issued this warning: “The religious community must … take seriously the risk of idolatry that could result from an unwarranted fascination with guns, which overlooks or ignores the social consequences of their misuse.”
 Two decades later, about 660,000 more Americans have been killed by guns, with a million more injured.